 Since outline planning permission for the development was granted in 2017, this development has now moved to the proposed housing development receiving full planning permission.

 The plan is to provide a development of 49 properties consisting of 28 bungalows, 5 dormer bungalows and 16 houses.
 These will be affordable rent properties with the majority being let to the elderly.

 Great care has been taken in ensuring that the design of the site takes into account the existing pathways and pedestrian flows.
 Pathways will be greatly enhanced bringing an additional benefit to the disabled and families with children.
 With a large amount of tree planting planned the whole scheme will fit well in the location.

 Access to the site will be via the nearby Aldergrove Crescent, with the access roadway being constructed in such a way that the speed of vehicle movement will be greatly reduced by speed reduction measures.

-This will ensure that a large area of the green will always remain in the hands of local residents, protecting it from future development.
+The transfer of this area of land to local ownership, will ensure that a large area of the green will always remain in the hands of local residents, protecting it from future development.

 Long Term Benefits